 - If you have just assembled the new Power Wheels by following the manual, it does not turn on.
 Check the battery if it is connected to the Power Wheels.
 Sometimes the battery plug is left loose and the power is not provided to the car.
 Fix the plug and turn on the Power Wheels.

 - If the battery is connected to the Power Wheels, check the connectors of the Power switch; you may find a loose one; tightening the loose connectors will turn on the Power Wheels.
 The connectors are right under the switch; you can use a flathead screwdriver to pull out the switch and tighten any loose connector.

 - Any loose wire in between the switch and battery will also stop the Power Wheels from turning on.
 You have to repair or tighten the wires.

-Sometimes you might wonder how to turn on the Power Wheels when you have finished assembling the new Power Wheels.
+Sometimes you might wonder how to turn on the Power Wheels when you have finished assembling the new Power Wheels (see also our article on trampoline assembly and disassembly).
 Different models of Power Wheels have different options for starting the vehicle.
 The most common options are the key start, similar to the real cars, which even create the sound of self-start.
 The other is a push-button switch.
 Just push the button, and the Power Wheel turns on.

 If you have just assembled your power wheels by following the manual and it does not turn on, the battery plug, the switch connectors, or any wires connecting the battery and switch may have been left loose.
 Tight any loose plug, connector or wire, and again try to turn on the Power Wheels.